 You’ll hear this bank through travel bloggers and backpackers around the world.
 I had heard only good things about Charles Schwab, from their commercials to other travel bloggers on the internet that swear by it.
 There was so much left out (most likely not intentionally).
 I marched right on down there only to leave mildly upset even though I got everything I wanted, a savings account and a checking account with a debit card.
 This is why.

-It’s Not a Real Bank–Making Things Super Complicated
+Charles Schwab is Not a Real Bank–Making Things Super Complicated

 They’re connected to a “brokrige” is what the woman working the office told me.
 The only actual bank is in Reno, Nevada.
 This complicates things.
 When you’re signing up for a checking account you have to mark down everything for the brokrige side and the bank side.
 I didn’t expect to have to answer all of the legal questions twice.
 This means it’s an investment bank, not a “normal” one that deals with money, mortgages, and financing.

 This goes along with they aren’t a “real” bank.
 You can’t make cash deposits or withdrawls with them at any Charles Schwab bank around the world (except Reno).
 Only checks.
 There are four ways of getting the money in and they all involve checks.
 If you want to put cash in you’ll somehow have to get a money order or check through a different bank and either deposit it with your phone or mail it with your account and routing number to El Paso, Texas.
 If I knew this beforehand I would have waited much longer to open any kind of account with them.
 Granted, when you’re on the road you won’t really need to deposit cash but if you want this as your regular bank things get more complicated.
 It’s also even more complicated if you don’t have checks like me and want to put money in.

 They Reimburse ATM Fees